jasondelaat/pymonad/README.txt

 PyMonad is a small library
 implementing monads and related data abstractions
 -- functors, applicative functors --
-for use in implementing functional style programs similar to the Haskell programming language.
+for use in implementing functional style programs.
+For those familiar with monads in Haskell,
+PyMonad aims to implement many of the features you're used to so you can use monads in python quickly and easily.
+For those who have never used monads but are interested, PyMonad is an easy way to learn about them in, perhaps, a slightly more forgiving environment without needing to learn Haskell.

 Features
 ========